Undergraduate degree: Vanderbilt University, magna cum laude, major: political science, 2002

 Although I excel in the courtroom, I’ve dedicated many hours to honing my negotiation skills, especially in high-conflict family situations.
 When a problem seems exceedingly difficult, I enjoy the challenge of trying to find that fair resolution that brings closure to a stressful and difficult time in a client’s life.

 In 2016, with a decade of practicing law under my belt, I decided it was time to focus more on my own family relationships and creating my ideal lifestyle.

 As a result, I relocated to eccentric and spiritual Sedona, Arizona, opening a law practice in the Village of Oak Creek.
 I’m now much closer to friends and family in Phoenix and Flagstaff while still getting to enjoy the slower paced, small town lifestyle in what just happens to be one of the most magnificent places on earth.

-In addition to now providing traditional legal services in Sedona and the surrounding areas, I’m also providing legal information products to assist people across Arizona who want to handle certain legal processes on their own.
+In addition to providing traditional legal services in Sedona and the surrounding areas, I also provide legal information products to assist people across Arizona who want to handle certain legal processes on their own.

 I’ve created two affordable and highly informative legal information platforms to educate and empower people facing a divorce or child custody case in Arizona.
 The legal information platforms are 100% on-line consist of written and video tutorials with step-by-step instructions and easy-to-use fill-in-the-blank court forms.